klu17/klu17/README.md

 ### Karmen Lu | Software Engineer and Student 👩‍💻

-- ⚙️ *Currently Working On:* personal and open source projects.
 - 🌱 *Currently Learning:* about networks and C++
 - 🎓 Computer Science at Northeastern University (Class of 2021)